15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 And it doesn't with essential oils either.

-The Supplement Label means that the oils are GRAS (generally recognized as safe) by the government.
-Doesn't mean that that is what is in the bottle, though.
+The Supplement Label means that the ingredients listed on the bottle are GRAS (generally recognized as safe) by the government.
+However, that doesn't mean that that is what is in the bottle.
 Essential oils that a company recommends for ingestion should have the supplement label on the bottle, but labels aren't regulated unless complaints or injury reports cause the FDA to intervene.

 Conclusion